neuropoly/intranet.neuro.polymtl.ca/_sources/data/dataset-curation.md

 ### Raw template

-⚠️ In addition to the subjects folders, every dataset must have the following files:
+⚠️ In addition to the subjects folders, every `raw` dataset must include the following files:

 ```
 ├── README.md